Bill of Rights Act

-- Every school district must have and Anti-Bullying Coordinator and every school must have an Anti-Bullying Specialist and School Safety Team.
+- Every school district must have an Anti-Bullying Coordinator and every school must have an Anti-Bullying Specialist and School Safety Team.
 Each of these has specific responsibilities under the law.

 What has my school done to comply with the law?

 The Belvidere School District has established policy and procedures to respond to this new legislation.
-We have appointed Ms. Jessica McKinney as the District Anti-Bulling Coordinator along with an Anti-Bulling Specialist at each school; Ms. Courtney Kopf, High School, and Ms. Janine Belsky, Oxford Street School.
+We have appointed Dr. Jessica McKinney as the District Anti-Bullying Coordinator along with an Anti-Bullying Specialist at each school; ____________, High School, and Ms. Janine Adler and Mrs. Erin Tierney, Oxford Street School.
 A Safety Team has been established and teacher training will be ongoing throughout the school year.

 What should I do if my child is being bullied?